dmalikov/transmission-proxy/README.md

     "host":"<server hostname or IP adress with transmission>", "downloadDirPrefix":"<directory prefix where data will be downloaded to>", "auth":{
-      "username":"<username if necessary>",
+      "username":"<username if needed>",
-      "password":"<password if necessary>"
+      "password":"<password if needed>"
     },
     "trackers":{
       "please.passthepopcorn.me":"ptp",